Finite and Infinite Games

 It is fashionable in our time to speak loosely about “power” — much of critical theory resolves a manifesto against the violence power structures do to the marginalised — and Carse’s distinction between “power” and “strength” is a good reminder to exercise care here.

 Sure, social organisations can be pernicious, but most are not.
 Families are power structures.
-So are communities.
+So are local communities.
+Cricket clubs.
+Parent-teacher associations.
 Critical theories themselves are paradigms — social hierarchies of just this kind.
 Any form of communal organisation more developed than flapping around in primordial sludge involves some compromise of interests and some hierarchy.
 These don’t have to be destructive: they can be constructive, enabling, levers to prosperity and betterment for everyone who wants it.
 If we call such a centralised, curated, defended store of knowledge for sharing a “strength structure” it does not sound so ominous.

 Society and culture: awards versus potential